 How can I get good marks in MBA exam?

-Asked by Sijojohn Sijo over 1 year ago
+Asked by Sijojohn Sijo about 2 years ago

 The road to MBA preparation begins in the final year of graduation.
 However, since it takes many months to study for MBA entrance tests adequately, most management aspirants start preparing as soon as they enter the third year of their bachelor's degree programme.